FreddyIngle/WifesStore/my-wife-shop/README.md

 # React + Vite

+To run Netlify Server , run

+'Netlify dev' in terminal

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: